 OpenKM document management has support for records management software.
-Enterprise Content Management - ECM - is a term defined in 2005 by information professionals that has been in competition with other concepts such as EDRMS or ERMS.
-There is a lot of literature with terms related to document management, such as; ECM, EDRMS, ERMS, DM, KM among others, more influenced by marketing rules rather than objective reasons.
+Enterprise Content Management - ECM - is a term defined in 2005 by information professionals that have competed with other concepts such as EDRMS or ERMS.
+There is a lot of literature related to document management, such as; ECM, EDRMS, ERMS, DM, KM, and more influenced by marketing rules rather than objective reasons.

-However we prefer the term EDRMS ( Enterprise Document and Record Management System), perhaps with lesser success on the marketing world but from our point of view more strict and representative.
+However, we prefer the term EDRMS ( Enterprise Document and Record Management System), perhaps with lesser success in the marketing world but from our point of view, more strict and representative.

-Information management in record management, is the field of management responsible for the efficicent and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
-The records are information created, received, and maintained as evidence and information by an organization or person, in pursuance of legal obligations or in the transaction of business.
+Information management in record management is the field of goverment responsible for the efficient and systematic control of the creation, receipt, maintenance, use ,and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
+The documents are information created, received, and carried as evidence and information by an organization or person to pursue legal obligations or business transactions.

-Record management software solutions govern the practices of records managers and of any person who creates or uses records in the course of their business activities.
+Record management software solutions govern records managers' practices and any person who creates or uses records in their business activities.
 Electronic records management in an organization includes:

 All organizations need to identify the regulatory environment that affects their activities and requirements to document their activities.
 The policies and procedures of organizations should reflect the application of the regulatory environment to their business processes.
 An organization should provide adequate evidence of this compliance with the regulatory environment in the records of its activities.

-In an electronic records management scenario, records are created, received and used in the conduct of business activities.
-To support the conduct of business, comply with the regulatory environment, and provide accountability, organizations should create and maintain authentic, reliable and useable records, and protect the integrity of those records for as long as required.
+In an electronic records management scenario, records are created, received, and used in business activities.
+To support business conduct, comply with the regulatory environment, and provide accountability, organizations should create and maintain authentic, reliable and useable records, and protect those record's integrity for as long as required.
 To do this, organizations should institute and carry out a comprehensive records management program which includes:

-A file plan is a comprehensive outline that includes the records series, file organization, active file locations, file transfer instructions, file retention and disposition instructions, and other specific instructions that provide guidance for effective management of records.
+A file plan is a comprehensive outline that includes the records series, file organization, active file locations, file transfer instructions, file retention, disposition instructions, and other specific instructions that guide effective records management.

-The file plan of OpenKM records management software, specify how records are to be organized once they have been created or received, provide a "roadmap" to the records created and maintained by an organizational unit, and facilitate dispositioning of the records.
+The file plan of OpenKM records management software, specify how records are to be organized once they have been created or received, provide a "roadmap" to the records created and maintained by an organizational unit, and facilitate the records' disposition..

-The file plan of OpenKM document management, describes every type of records in the organization, the location where they should be stored, the rules applying to them, the retention schedule and timeline, manner of their disposition, and the person or persons responsible for their management.
+The file plan of OpenKM document management describes every type of record in the organization, the location where they should be stored, the rules applying to them, the retention schedule and timeline, manner of their disposition, and the person or persons responsible for their management.
 It consists of the following tasks:

 It allows inheritance between file series.